MauriceDHanisch/ubiquitous-spoon/pocs/compressed-subobject-bounds/README.md

   - ~1 MB   → alignment of 512 bytes
   - Larger allocations → increasingly coarse rounding

+#### Measuring worst-case inaccuracy locally

+- You can measure the required alignment and worst-case bounds inaccuracy for a
+  given allocation size using the helper binary:
+  - `make run BIN=bounds_misalignment`
+  - or `make run-bounds_misalignment`
+  When prompted, enter the size in bytes (decimal or `0xHEX`).
+The tool will
+  print `required_alignment` and `worst_case_inaccuracy_bytes` for that size.

 This imprecision means bounds may extend beyond the intended allocation, covering
 adjacent memory.